 Steenkamp, 29, had been looking forward to Valentine's Day, encouraging her Twitter followers to "get excited" for the holiday.

-On Wednesday, she tweeted, "It's a beautiful day!
+, "It's a beautiful day!
 Make things happen.
 Starting my day off with a yummy healthy shake from my boo," followed by a smiley face.
 "Boo" is a term for boyfriend.

 "She was the kindest, sweetest human being; an angel on earth and will be sorely missed," Capacity Relations, the agency that represented her, wrote on Twitter.